0vercl0k/kdmp-parser/README.md

 ## Python 3 bindings

-The project includes Python 3 bindings (courtesy of @masthoon) that allows you to do virtual memory translation as well reading physical memory pages.
+The project includes Python 3 bindings (courtesy of [@masthoon](https://github.com/masthoon)) that allows you to do virtual memory translation as well reading physical memory pages.

+If you don't want to compile them yourself, you can grab binaries directly from the CI [artifacts](https://github.com/0vercl0k/kdmp-parser/actions).

 Here is an example: